manasmandadi-boop/html-portfolio/README.md

 # html-portfolio
-This is my first portfolio created on a website and this was done using HTML
+This is my first portfolio which was done using HTML and I truly enjoyed the process